ivarfan/pedestrian-network-inspector/README.md

 ### Input Data

-You can either:
-1. **Upload a ZIP file** - Upload the output ZIP from tile2net containing network shapefiles
+**Upload a ZIP file** - Upload the output ZIP from tile2net containing network shapefiles.
-2. **Use sample data** - The Central Park sample data is included for demonstration
+The Central Park (small and faster to run) and Chelsea (larger and slower to run) sample data zips are included.

 ### Expected ZIP Structure